caverav/codex.nvim/README.md

 - **Selection**: visual selection is embedded as a `resource` block (`type: resource` with `text` + `uri`).
 - **File**: current file is referenced as a `resourceLink` (`uri: file://...`), optionally embedded if `prefer_embedded_context = true`.

+### Terminals
+- Advertises `terminal/*` support to the agent.
+- Agent-driven commands run via `jobstart`; output is streamed to the Codex UI and served back through `terminal/output`.
+- Kill/Release/Wait are implemented; output truncation honors `outputByteLimit` when provided.

 ### Authentication
 The plugin tries to auto-pick a method after `initialize`:
 1. `auth_method` option if set.